The best portable batteries and chargers you can buy right now (Winter 2018)

 If you want a premium pair of wired USB-C earbuds, you need look no further than the Libratone Q Adapt.
-Google carries the earbuds on its own store, and they're guaranteed to work with all Pixel phones as well as the Pixelbook and Pixel Slate.
+Google carries the earbuds on its own store, and they're guaranteed to work with all Pixel phones as well as the Pixelbook, Pixel Slate, and Pixelbook Go.
 Richard really liked them, particularly their robust sound profile and noise-canceling capabilities.

-But it is premium, in both quality and price: the Q Adapt is approaching over-ear price territory at 129 bucks or more.
+But they are premium, in both quality and price: the Q Adapt are approaching over-ear price territory at 129 bucks or more.
 Still, if you're the type of person who can keep track of small, valuable items, these could be the buds for you.